 With the advent of Daring Cooks, it seems every entry at this rate will either be a Daring Bakers or Daring Cooks entry, especially considering that the posting date between each is two weeks.
-Regardless, it’s cooking and baking, two of my most favorite things in the world..so what’s to complain about, right?
-I’ll still try to squeeze in non-DB and DC creations because…
+Regardless, it’s cooking and baking, two of my favorite things in the world..so what’s to complain about, right?
+I’ll still squeeze in non-DB and DC creations because…

 5-Spice Caramel Apple

 Having said all that, since we were given creative freedom when it came to fillings, I will post or supply links to the fillings I used in my three dumpling preparations.
-I used jen’s delicious pork filling to make potstickers, a fantastic recipe for Shrimp Mousse with White Truffle Oil by Ming Tsai, in which I added fresh chives from my little terrace garden, toasted sesame oil, and steamed them, serving them with a chili-garlic dipping sauce to add a little heat.The combination of shrimp mousse and the chili-garlic dipping sauce so reminded me of a Spanish dish I once had called Gambas Al Ajillo (Shrimp with Chili Garlic Oil).
+I used jen’s delicious pork filling to make potstickers, and a fantastic recipe for Shrimp Mousse with White Truffle Oil by Ming Tsai, in which I added fresh chives from my little terrace garden, toasted sesame oil, and steamed them, serving them with a chili-garlic dipping sauce to add a little heat.The combination of shrimp mousse and the chili-garlic dipping sauce so reminded me of a Spanish dish I once had called Gambas Al Ajillo (Shrimp with Chili Garlic Oil).
 Yum.
 I must recreate it!

 This mousse by Ming Tsai is a must try..and it rhymes.

-Geeeez, where do they come up with this stuff?
+Geeesh, where do they come up with this stuff?

 Let’s cut one open…